tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎/客户端 API/Unity SDK/语音消息及转文本_intl_en.md

 Before the initialization, the SDK is in the uninitialized status, and you need to initialize it through the `Init` API before you can use the voice chat and voice message services.

-If you have any questions when using the service, please see [Speech-to-text Conversion](https://intl.cloud.tencent.com/zh/document/product/607/39716#.E7.A6.BB.E7.BA.BF.E8.AF.AD.E9.9F.B3.E7.9A.84.E6.96.87.E4.BB.B6.E8.83.BD.E5.90.A6.E8.87.AA.E8.A1.8C.E4.B8.8B.E8.BD.BD.EF.BC.9F).
+For details, please see [Speech-to-text Conversion](https://intl.cloud.tencent.com/document/product/362/32409#.E4.BA.91.E7.A1.AC.E7.9B.98.E4.BD.BF.E7.94.A8.E4.B8.8A.E6.9C.89.E4.BB.80.E4.B9.88.E6.B3.A8.E6.84.8F.E4.BA.8B.E9.A1.B9.EF.BC.9F).

 ### Generating authentication information

 Generate `AuthBuffer` for encryption and authentication of relevant features.
-For release in the production environment, please use the backend deployment key as detailed in [Authentication Key](https://intl.cloud.tencent.com/zh/document/product/607/12218).
+For release in the production environment, please use the backend deployment key as detailed in [Authentication Key](https://intl.cloud.tencent.com/document/product/607/12218).

 #### Function prototype